 Below are the general steps in the financial aid application and disbursement process.

-- Complete the Hartford International Financial Aid Supplement and submit it to the Financial Aid Office or upload it in Populi to your Financial Aid Application.
+- Complete the HIU Financial Aid Supplement and submit it to the Financial Aid Office or upload it in Populi to your Financial Aid Application.

 - Submit any additional supporting documentation, if required (for example, an IRS Tax Return Transcript or Verification Worksheet).
 Your application will not be considered complete until we have received all supporting documentation.
 For this reason, you are encouraged to apply before the appropriate deadline.
 The Financial Aid Office will contact you if additional documentation is required.